DeanMarvin/lbdb-backend/README.md

 # lbdb-backend

-Employee management system build with Python Django and ReactJS.
+Employee management system build with Python Django and Javascript React.

 A single-page application for managing employees.
 The app allows time tracking, reserving desks and visualizes current projects.